danjohnson3141/Jekyll-Test/user_connections/POST-user_connections.md

 <!-- --- title: POST /user_connections -->

 This is how the active user submits a new user connection request.
+The request is created with a default value of 0 (or false) in the ```is_approved``` field.
+The intended recipient of the connection is one that edits the record to having a value of 1 (or true) in that field.

 =
 ####Authentication: